M.A. in Higher Education Leadership

 Responsibilities will vary by position.
-Examples of professional development and applied learning opportunities include, but are not limited to: Program coordination and management, direct advising of students, training/teaching experience in Student Affairs, university committee service, training and programming in diversity and inclusion, research and assessment, participation in training, and various international learning opportunities.
+Examples of professional development and applied learning opportunities include, but are not limited to: program coordination and management, direct advising of students, training/teaching experience, university committee service, training and programming in diversity and inclusion, research and assessment, participation in training, and various international learning opportunities.
 View sample position descriptions.

 How can I apply to be a Graduate Assistant?